-CAP – Clinical Assessment Package
+What is Clinical Assessment Package – CAP?

-Document which needs to be prepared and submitted to Health Canada’ appropriate review Bureau along with a written request to obtain a Priority Review Status, in advance of the filing of New Drug Submission (NDS).
+A clinical assessment package is a document which needs to be prepared and submitted to Health Canada’ appropriate review Bureau along with a written request to obtain a Priority Review Status, in advance of the filing of New Drug Submission (NDS).

 Category IV Products makes reference to products that have Category IV Monographs, that are developed for drugs that have a well characterized safety and efficacy profile under specific conditions of use.
 A manufacturer may reference a Category IV Monograph in a drug submission when the product and its labelling are consistent with the information set out in the document.
 Products subject to Category IV Monographs, can obtain a DIN through a DINF application.

-CBS – Canadian Blood Services
+What is Canadian Blood Services – CBS?

 Canadian Blood Services was founded in 1998, based on recommendations from the Krever Report on the tainted blood scandal of the early 1990s.
 CBS is regulated as a biologics manufacturer by Health Canada and primarily funded by the provincial and territorial ministries of health.
 Canadian Blood Services is a not-for-profit charitable organization.

-CIHI – Canadian Institute for Health Information
+What is the Canadian Institute for Health Information – CIHI?

 A Canadian health agency that collects and reports on clinical and non-clinical data.

-The CIOMS refers essentially to the CIOMS I Form, which provides a standardised format for the reporting of suspected adverse reactions to any particular medical product, in Canada as well as worldwide.
+The CIOMS refers essentially to the CIOMS I Form, which provides a standardized format for the reporting of suspected adverse reactions to any particular medical product, in Canada as well as worldwide.
 The Council plays an important role in the current pharmacovigilance practice.

-Common Drug Review (CDR)
+What is a Common Drug Review – CDR?

-National review process for non-oncology drugs that focuses on the cost effectiveness of a drug vs. current therapies.
+A common drug review is a national review process for non-oncology drugs that focuses on the cost effectiveness of a drug vs. current therapies.
 CDR issues a recommendation to the government drug plans (except Quebec – see INESSS) as to whether or a not a drug should be publicly funded for patients who need access.

-An investigation with a drug for use in human subjects, intended to discover or verify the clinical, pharmacological or pharmacodynamic effects of the drug, identify any adverse events, study the absorption, distribution, metabolism and excretion of the drug, or ascertain the safety or efficacy of the drug.
+A clinical trial is an investigation with a drug for use in human subjects, intended to discover or verify the clinical, pharmacological or pharmacodynamic effects of the drug, identify any adverse events, study the absorption, distribution, metabolism and excretion of the drug, or ascertain the safety or efficacy of the drug.

-Regulatory dossier that needs to be submitted to Health Canada and given a No Objection Letter (NOL) from Health Canada prior to the sponsor proceeding with a clinical trial with an investigational pharmaceutical, biological and radiopharmaceutical product in the Canadian population / patients.
+A clinical trial application is a regulatory dossier that needs to be submitted to Health Canada and given a No Objection Letter (NOL) from Health Canada prior to the sponsor proceeding with a clinical trial with an investigational pharmaceutical, biological and radiopharmaceutical product in the Canadian population / patients.
 In the the context of clinical trial management activities, CTA can also mean Clinical Trial Agreement (which is the agreement between the clinical trial investigational sites/center and the sponsor, in order to conduct the aimed study).

 CTA also means Clinical Trial Authorization, the equivalent to a Clinical Trial Application required in Europe (EMA).
 In the USA (FDA), IND (Investigational New Drug) is the equivalent of the Clinical Trial Application.

-CTA-A/N – Clinical Trial Application – Amendment/Notification
+What is a Clinical Trial Application – Amendment/Notification – CTA-A/N?

 CTA-A: Changes to the clinical trial protocol or quality dossier, after the original CTA submission, that will impact the safety of the subjects, will affect the analysis and the interpretation of the safety and efficacy of the drug(s) under investigation or, that may affect the quality or safety of the clinical trial drug supplies.
 A 30-day review period applies before these changes can be implemented.